- Science Center

 Atlantic Cod (Gadus morhua)

-Sustainable Fisheries is the policy and implementation branch of fisheries management in the Northeast.
+Sustainable Fisheries is the policy and implementation branch of fisheries management in the Greater Atlantic Region.
 Sustainable Fisheries staff works cooperatively with the New England and Mid-Atlantic Fishery Management Councils, the Northeast Fisheries Science Center, and the Atlantic States Marine Fisheries Commission to develop, review, and implement fishery management plans in federal waters (from 3 to 200 nautical miles).
 The division is responsible for federal waters from Maine to North Carolina and works on 14 fishery management plans.

-The Sustainable Fisheries Division administers the federal fisheries management program for the Northeast Region under authority specified in the Magnuson-Stevens Fishery Conservation and Management Act.
+The Sustainable Fisheries Division administers the federal fisheries management program for the Greater Atlantic Region under authority specified in the Magnuson-Stevens Fishery Conservation and Management Act.
 In 1996, the act was amended by the Sustainable Fisheries Act and included new mandates to better address fisheries bycatch, habitat conservation and new standards for fishery conservation that the Fishery Management Councils and the NOAA must meet.
 The act was further refined in 2006 by the Magnuson-Stevens Fishery Conservation and Management Reauthorization Act.
 The Reauthorized Act mandates the use of annual catch limits and accountability measures to end overfishing, allows for management through limited access privilege programs, and calls for increased international cooperation.
 The Sustainable Fisheries Division also reviews all fishery actions to ensure compliance with other applicable laws, including but not limited to: